tenmax/ad-placement-library-sdk-android/README.md

 ### Duplication Detection

-For most of ADs, the presentation must be unique on page.
+For most ADs, the presentation must be unique on the page.
 Thus, TenMax Mobile SDK would track the presentation requests.
-If SDK found the duplication, it would show the warning message for the app developer to fix the case.
+If SDK found the duplication, it would show a warning message for the app developer to fix the case.
 Also, TenMax would review your app to ensure you follow TenMax's rules.

 ## Issues and Contact

-If you have any issue when using TenMax Mobile SDK, please contact contact@tenmax.io.
-We would help you as soon as possible.
+If you have any issue when using TenMax Mobile SDK, please contact tenmax-eco-ssp-bd@tenmax.io.
+We will help you as soon as possible.

 ## License